About Your Bill

 What should you do prior to coming to the hospital?

 Notify your insurance company (refer to the customer service phone number on your insurance card).
-If you do not have health insurance to cover your stay, please call 608-524-6487 to speak to a patient financial counselor.
+If you do not have health insurance to cover your stay, please call 608-524-6487 to speak to a patient Financial Service Representative.

 Can I get a price estimate for services?